edunham/slides/git/index.rst

     :align: right
     :scale: 50%

-* Represented as changes to a file plus pointers to unchanged files
+* Changes to a file plus pointers to unchanged files
-* Not a diff (tracks all files)
-* Not a duplicate of everything (points to unchanged files)
+* Each snapshot knows the state of all tracked files
+* More efficient than just copying

 .. figure:: _static/snapshots_model.png
     :align: center
     :scale: 70%

-.. note:: next, commits

 What's a **commit**?
 ====================

-Snapshot of changes

-Includes snapshot (with pointers to unchanged files), author, date, committer (can differ from author), parent commit
+snapshot of changes, author, date, committer (can differ from author), parent commit

 .. figure:: _static/snapshots_model.png
     :align: center